andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

   <figcaption class="figure-caption">Mezcal class is in session</figcaption>
 </figure>

-I'm not even wearing socks, I'm sockless, but if I were they would be nowhere in sight.
+I'm not even wearing socks - I'm sockless - but if I were they would be nowhere in sight.
 Holy shit my tastebuds are having a party.
 I've had my fair share of mezcals before but these are on another level.
-I honestly don't even know how to describe the taste, I've never tasted anything even remotely like this.
-It's wild.
-All I know is I'm going to keep my eyes out for some Cenizo and Madrecuishe mezcals next time I'm at the liquor store, my word.
+I honestly don't even know how to describe the taste.
+All I know is I'm going to keep my eyes out for Cenizo and Madrecuishe mezcals next time I'm at the liquor store, my word.

 After we recover from that mezcal mindfuck we finally head back to our steed for the final stop of the tour, Volcano Brewing back in good ol Tamarindo.
 We pull